flancian/flancia/pages/botginia.md

 I have long been a fan and her turns of phrase are just so beautiful.
 One of the best writers I've read.

 Unsure what the "right" cadence for posting would be.
-Currently set to run once a day, around 9PM CET.
+Currently set to run twice a day, around 12PM and 12AM CET.

 I'd like to eventually get her to be more sophisticated: